“Judas Tree” Care Guide: Essential Growing Tips for Success

 4. Water thoroughly and cover with a plastic bag or dome to maintain humidity.

-5. After roots have developed (usually 4-6 weeks), transplant into larger pots.
+5. After roots develop (usually 4-6 weeks), transplant into larger pots.

 Creative Uses